List of The Ren & Stimpy Show characters: Muddy Mudskipper

 Muddy's lines would also be used as archive recording from these last three episodes for Nickelodeon 3D Movie Maker.

 Mr. and Mrs. Pipe

-Mr. and Mrs. Pipe (voiced by Billy West and Cheryl Chase) are a 1950s' sitcom-styled white suburban couple who are seen only from the waist down.
-Mr. Pipe is typically seen with a pipe and clad in a bathrobe, slippers and black socks supported by sock-suspenders.
+Mr. and Mrs. Pipe (voiced by Billy West and Cheryl Chase) are a 1950s' sitcom-styled suburban couple.
+Always seen only from the waist down, they are depicted as a standard, if somewhat hapless couple.
+The son of Old Man Hunger, Mr. Pipe is typically seen with a pipe and clad in a bathrobe, slippers and black socks supported by sock-suspenders.
 He loves to wear rubber nipples on his knees and farts at inappropriate moments.
-Mrs. Pipe appears to wear a dress and nondescript women's shoes.
-Their first appearance was in "The Boy Who Cried Rat", in which Ren and Stimpy got a job catching mice for them.
-In "Big Baby Scam", it seems they have two children named Eugene and Shawn.
+His shaved beard is briefly seen in "Big Baby Scam".
+Mrs. Pipe is depicted as a standard housewife with seemingly no unique traits, though it is revealed that she had copious amounts of body hair in "Rubber Nipple Salesmen".
+The couple have two children named Eugene and Shawn, who are literate and act like gangsters, frequently leaving the residence without notifying their parents.
+They had kept a baboon as a pet in "A Yard Too Far".